When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Now a museum, visitors are able to explore both the ground and first floor of the building; its enormous space filled with dappled rays of sunshine and twinkling chandeliers.

-It’s an incredibly atmospheric and humbling spectacle, and one you should not miss during your three days in Istanbul.
+It’s an incredibly atmospheric and humbling spectacle, and one you should not miss during your 3 days in Istanbul.

-Perhaps one of the most photographed landmarks in Istanbul is the mighty Blue Mosque.
+Perhaps one of the best things to do in Istanbul is to visit the mighty Blue Mosque.

-Having derived its name from the spectacular blue İznik tiles that fill its interior, this exceptionally beautiful building was built under the guidance of Sultan Ahmet I (1603–17) and soon declared one of Turkey’s most beautiful mosques; featuring 260 windows and large, curving walls.
+Having derived its name from the spectacular blue İznik tiles that fill its interior, this exceptionally beautiful building was built under the guidance of Sultan Ahmet I (1603–17) and soon declared one of Turkey’s most beautiful mosques.

 If you’re planning on visiting, please note that visitor numbers are limited to ensure the preservation of the Mosque.
 It also closes six times a day for prayer.